adorsys/dumbster/README.txt

 Dumbster fake SMTP Server

+Forked from https://github.com/rjo1970/dumbster just to get a released version in our repo

 Forked from http://quintanasoft.com/dumbster/ version 1.6 by Jason Kitchen

 * Works as a single-threaded unit testing SMTP target